alazraq/AutoML/Report/Report.md

 ### Preprocessing Pipelines
 For each appliance, we preprocess the data using the pipeline defined in section 3.
 The only difference between the pipelines of each appliance are the data augmenters:
-- **Lag features and the rolling means** are used in all augmenters to transform the time series forecasting problem into a supervised learning problem.
+- **Lag features and the rolling means** are used to get more information about the past and the future.
 Different lags and rolling means have been used for each appliance according to its specifities.
 - **Other features specific to each appliance** are added like is_TVtime, is_night, is_breakfast and is_teatime

 Please refer to section IV on feature engineering for more details about this part.
 We give the pipeline fot TV as an example, pipelines for the other appliances are defined in a similar fashion using the corresponding data augmenter defined above.